 Season Summary: 1994

-Troy Mitchell took out his third Andy Taylor Memorial Trophy for senior best and fairest from Gary Barrow and newcomer Phil O'Keefe led the goal-kicking at the club with a total of just 24 goals to take out the Bert Hodge Memorial Trophy.
+Troy Mitchell took out his third Andy Taylor Memorial Trophy for senior best and fairest from recruit Gary Barrow and fellow newcomer Phil O'Keefe led the goal-kicking at the club with a modest total of just 24 goals to take out the Bert Hodge Memorial Trophy.
 Ricky Knight won the Bill Sheahan Memorial Trophy for best and fairest in the Reserves from Simon Parsons.
 David Patterson was leading goalkicker in the Seconds.
 Robbie Penna won the Harold Hosking Memorial Trophy for best and fairest in the Under 19's with Michael Brown runner-up.
 Matthew Swinton was leading goalkicker in the Thirds.
 Former President Graham Oborne was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman.

 Before the end of the year, former Geelong player Damien Christensen had been appointed coach for the 1995 season.